findc/whitewhaleintern/README.md

 Question 1: "How did you approach the problem?"
 (500 words or less)

+My approach to this problem was to first grab a sheet of paper and a pencil break down the problem down into smaller and smaller sub-problems until I have detailed and methodical basic instructions.

+These basic instructions gave me a good initial development plan that lead me to determine that I would first need to do some exception handling for file input.
+Next I determined from the development plan that I needed to delimit the captured text to an array.
+Next from my development plan I determined that the best course of action was to use a selection statement to break down whether a word had a length of 4 characters, 5 characters, or more, since these would require different types of shuffles.
+I then created methods to deal with each of these situations.

+Throughout this whole process I did research on how to do certain things and what shuffle algorithm to use by googling questions, and confirming possible implementations with a few Java textbooks.

 Question 2: "What was the most difficult aspect of the solution?"
 (500 words or less)

+The most difficult aspect of the solution was figuring out what was the best data structure to actually solve the problem.
+Should I use an arraylist, perhaps a simple array, or would a deque be more appropriate.
+I settled on a simple array because it checked all the boxes I needed and was the least amount of hassle.
+Also as is the case with all programs, naming things can be tough.
+Variables names and method names should be meaningful and reveal intention.
+This is always more difficult to do than you originally think it will be.